 In determining the realistic capacity for the City's inventory of sites, the City considered land use controls and site improvements and assumed an 80 percent adjustment on residential sites and a 50 percent adjustment on commercial sites to reflect developable acreage due to on-site improvements, including sidewalks, utility easements, and infrastructure improvements (roadway access, water, sewer, and stormwater).
-All sites are served by or planned to be served by infrastructure, with no constraints identified that would reduce capacity beyond the 80 percent adjustment in residential areas or 50 percent in commercial areas that allow residential.
+All sites are served by or planned to be served by infrastructure, with no constraints identified that would reduce capacity beyond the 80-65 percent adjustment in residential areas or 50 percent in commercial areas that allow residential.
 To further determine an appropriate realistic capacity assumption, the City considered and evaluated the implementation of its current multifamily development standards (e.g., setbacks, building height, parking, density requirements, land use controls, water and wastewater access, and open space requirements), as well as project examples to determine approximate density and unit capacity so as to not over-project unit potential.

-Recent multifamily project examples at market- and moderate-income rates show an average of 83 percent, as shown in Table 1C-3.
+Recent multifamily project examples at affordable. market- and moderate-income rates show an average rate of 83 percent of the maximum capacity, as shown in Table 1C-3.
 Additionally, an affordable multifamily housing project recently developed in Orange Cove at 87 percent of the maximum density for the City's R-3 zone.
 Because Orange Cove is similarly remote, this project may be a useful example of the current development market for larger multifamily projects.
-Additionally, a Fresno Housing Authority project that underwent site plan review in 2020 is planned to redevelop from 34 to 68 units, a 100 percent increase in density.
-As shown in Table 1C-4, while Firebaugh has not had mixed-use projects develop recently, projects in nearby Kingsburg and Reedley have all developed at more than 100 percent of the maximum permitted density.
-With these recent developments in mind, the City decided to assume an 80 percent realistic capacity on all residential sites in Table 1C-4 and a 50 percent capacity on commercial sites that allow residential uses.
+Additionally, While the La Joya Commons project a Fresno Housing Authority project that underwent site plan review in 2020 is developed at a relatively low percentage of the permitted density, the project has adjusted its plans to planned to-redevelop from the original 34 to 68 units, a 100 percent increase in density.
+Additionally, example projects from Coalinga and Kerman show that local market trends in this area of the county support a realistic capacity assumption between 60 and 69 percent.
+With these recent developments in mind, the City is assuming a 65 percent realistic capacity on all residential sites in Table 1C-5.